Congregation Sherith Israel (San Francisco)

+The synagogue was a principal site of the San Francisco graft prosecution trials held between 1905 and 1908.

 History and congregational life

 The Gold Rush and Jewish pioneers

 The history of Congregation Sherith Israel is also San Francisco’s history: Gold Rush, fire, earthquake, scandal, war and yet another earthquake.
 In 1848, the village of Yerba Buena lay poised between Mexican rule and American annexation.
 Then gold was found 140 miles away at Sutter's Mill.
 Meanwhile, Jews in Central Europe lived under repressive regimes that constrained employment, forced military conscription and restricted marriage.
 Understandably, many enterprising young Jews did not see much of a future for themselves in their homelands.
 Drawn by the lure of wealth, freedom and opportunity, California became their new Promised Land.

 The founding of Congregation Sherith Israel

 In September 1849 – months after the discovery of gold but still a year before California achieved statehood – a small band of Jewish pioneers gathered in a wood-frame tent.
 Although lacking a rabbi and Torah scrolls, they were determined to celebrate Rosh Hashanah and Yom Kippur.

 These young Jews came from Prussia, Bavaria, England, France and the eastern United States.
 They worshiped together again during Passover and the High Holy Days in 1850, formed two benevolent societies to aid the needy and bought land for a cemetery.

 In April 1851, San Francisco’s frontier Jews met again, this time to establish a permanent congregation and elect officers.
 In typical fashion they split almost immediately, forming not one but two synagogues: Congregation Sherith Israel followed the minhag Polen, the traditions of Jews from Posen in Prussia, while Congregation Emanu-El chose to worship according to the German practices of Jews from Bavaria.
 The synagogues have been friendly neighbors ever since.